Synthetic-Physiology-Lab/fucciphase/README.md

 a DataFrame is supported.

 Have a look at the examples in the `example` folder to get more information!

+The runtime of the scripts depends on your datasize.
+2D samples with a few hundred to a few thousand cells can be processed in a few minutes.
+Visualization in Napari can take a bit longer.
+Standard processing does not require a powerful computer.
+Make sure that you have sufficient RAM to load videos for visualization in Napari.

 ## Development